-Join Gabriel Corbett for an in-depth discussion in this video Replying to comments, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Replying to comments, part of Learning eDrawings.

 Once a user has added a comment to an eDrawing, other users can add their own…comments or reply to the original comment.
 In fact, we can track a full conversation…about each of the discussion points.
 This is a great way to get everyone in the…group on the same page and make sure everyone is seeing the same model, the…same angle, and the same scale.
 If you can do a live meeting or screen…sharing, you can get the same benefit.
 However, everyone that needs to be there…at the same time to log into the meeting.
 With eDrawings, we can get much of that…same benefit without the need to coordinate everyone's schedule.…To get started, let's take a look at this file here.…